 Almost all minimum wage jobs are temporary.
 Most minimum wage employees either find better-paying opportunities, or like our fast-food guy, stay with the company and move up the ranks through good old-fashioned hardwork and diligence.

 Stop the blame game and stop embracing victimhood.
 Blame is the refuge of cowards, the ignorant, and those who would refuse to accept personal responsibility.
 Blaming others for your situation in life might make you feel better, but will accomplish little else.
-It’s not going to fatten your wallet, that’s for sure.
+It’s not going to fatten your wallet by a farthing, that’s for sure.
 Even if everything you say about racism, the police, and the legacy of slavery were true, how is that going to improve your life?
 Demand that you be held accountable to the same standards as everyone else.
 Would you rather get ahead because of your race or because you’re the most qualified ?
+Those who push this rubbish are trying to use you like a cheap condom to advance an obsolete, self-aggrandizing ideology where they win and you lose.
+They are part of an ossified, parasitic, predatory political order which preys upon your misery and despair to maintain and advance their political power at your expense.

 Every high school student should be able to understand this essay and discuss the concepts therein.
 If you don’t understand the essay, that’s just more evidence of the failure of our public education system.